SciML/JumpProcesses.jl/docs/src/faq.md

 or `MassActionJump`s, if your system has many jumps or one jump occurs most frequently, other stochastic simulation algorithms may be faster.
-See [Constant Rate Jump Aggregators](@ref) and the subsequent sections there for guidance on choosing different SSAs (called aggregators in DiffEqJump).
+See [Constant Rate Jump Aggregators](@ref) and the subsequent sections there for guidance on choosing different SSAs (called aggregators in JumpProcesses).

 ## When running many consecutive simulations, for example within an `EnsembleProblem` or loop, how can I update `JumpProblem`s?